 - Switch off all the lights and set them off on their Halloween scavenger hunt.

 - Listen for the spooky squeals of delight as they hunt the house in the dark for all their Halloween sweets.

 Have A Halloween Disco At Home

-One of my personal favourite ideas for Halloween is to have a fun family disco at home with the kids but putting on some Halloween music and just dancing it out!
+One of my personal favourite ideas for Halloween is to have a fun family disco at home with the kids but put on some Halloween music and just dance it out!
 The kids will love it, and it’ll help them burn off the excitement and excessive sugar they will most likely have consumed.
 Here is the best Halloween Playlist for kids.
-There are some old classics, as well as some of the newer music.
+There are some old classics, as well as some of newer music.